 Group therapies are available for children as well as adults.
 Some people benefit from weekly group therapy sessions in addition to individual ones.

-Either therapist or psychologist is a good starting point for:
+Either a therapist or psychologist is a good starting point for:

 - general counseling

-Both psychologists and therapists may be beneficial for treating mental health issues, such as anxiety and depression.
+Both psychologists and therapists may be beneficial for treating mental health conditions, such as anxiety and depression.

-You might consider a psychologist if you want to make concrete changes to thought patterns and behaviors, but many counselors can also address these concerns with more open-ended discussions about your feelings.
+You might consider a psychologist if you want to make concrete changes to your thought patterns and behaviors, though many counselors can also address these concerns with more open-ended discussions about your feelings.

-A specialist with a PsyD or psychologist with a PhD can help you address undiagnosed mental health issues and supplement long-term mental health care with recommendations based on academic literature or research.
+A psychologist with a PsyD or a PhD can help you address undiagnosed mental health conditions and supplement long-term mental healthcare with recommendations based on academic literature or research.